apostrophecms/docs/docs/reference/module-options.md

 ### `adminOnly`

 <!-- TODO: link to permissions docs when available. -->
-If `true`, only users with admin-level permissions may edit this doc type.
+If `true`, only users with the sitewide admin permission can read or write docs of this type.
+The `@apostrophecms/user` module uses this setting due to its impact on user access.
 There is no default value.

 #### Example